 Sometimes some ignorant person will try to move a motorcycle out of a parking space so they can use it for their car.
 A disc lock brake will stop that from happening and the alarm will sound when it senses movement which could notify potential witnesses.
 Click here to see the disc lock brake I recommend in my list of suggested motorcycle security.

 Remember to park your motorcycle legally while you’re out and about.
-Some people may not be expecting your motorcycle in the random places you may be parking it.
+Some people may not be expecting your motorcycle in the random places you’ll park.
 If your motorcycle is parked illegally, the person who hit it may not be held as liable for the damages.
 See my other article here to learn more about motorcycle parking etiquette.

 It also helps to have a camera on your motorcycle while you have it parked at home.
 This is especially useful if you live in an apartment complex where there are other strangers frequently walking past your motorcycle.
 If possible, park your motorcycle close to where an outside window is by your apartment.
 You can put a camera in the window that will provide continuous surveillance on your bike.
 Click here to see the camera I recommend in my list of recommended security for motorcycles.